-- ♣ The Convention on the Rights of the Child, 1989, ratified by PD.
-N° 773/17 of 19/ September 1990; - The International Convention on the Elimination of All Forms of Racial Discrimination: - ♣ The Convention N° 182 on the worst forms of Child Labour and Immediate Action, 1999 ratified by P.D.
-N° 39 bis /01 of 30 September 1999 (Ratification deposited in 21 May 2000); - ♣ The Convention on slavery and Human Trafficking, 1950 (ratified by P.D.
-N°161/01 of 31 December 2002); - ♣ The Protocol closing the Convention on the Repression of Human Trafficking and the Exploitation of Prostitution of others concluded on 21 March 1950, New York, and approved and ratified on 31 December 2002; - The Additional Protocol to the Convention of the United Nations against Organized Trans-national Criminality with the aim to prevent, repress and punish human trafficking, in particular women and children signed in New York on 15 November 2000 and approved and ratified P.D.
-N°161/01 of 31 December 2002; - ♣ The African Charter on the Rights and Welfare of the child ratified in July 1990; - ♣ The Convention N° 29 on Forced Labour, 1930, (Ratification deposited on 23 May 2001); - ♣ The Convention N° 105 on the Abolition of Forced Labour, 1957 (Ratification deposited on 18 September 1962); - ♣ The Convention on the Protection of Children and Co-operation in the area of International Adoption, adopted in The Hague in The Netherlands, on 29 May 1993.

-Provisions of laws and policies in force that is most favourable to the application of the provisions of the Optional Protocol:

-- 166. The provisions of international Conventions above cut across the internal legislation: - ♣ The Constitution of 2003: it puts particular emphasis on the protection of he children.
-In its Article 28, it stipulates that every child is entitled to special measures of protection by his or her family, society and the State that are necessary, depending on the status of the child, under national and international law. - ♣ The Law N° 27/2001 of 28 April 2001 contains provisions that protect children against violence: Sexual relations with children aged below 18 years are regarded as defilement.
-Forced marriage, the involvement of children in prostitution, drug trafficking and slavery are prohibited and punishable; - ♣ The Law N°51/2001 on the labour Code stipulates that the child should not be employed in night work or in any work that is hard, and dangerous to its health.
+- (h) The African Charter on the Rights and Welfare of the Child ratified in July 1990: - (i) The Convention No. 29 concerning Forced or Compulsory Labour, 1930, (Ratification deposited on 23 May 2001); - (j) The Convention No. 105 concerning the Abolition of Forced Labour, 1957 (Ratification deposited on 18 September 1962); - (k) The Hague Convention on Protection of Children and Cooperation in respect of Intercountry Adoption, adopted in The Hague in The Netherlands, on 29 May 1993. - b.
+Provisions of laws and policies in force that are most favourable to the application of the provisions of the Optional Protocol: - 211.
+The provisions of international Conventions above cut across the internal legislation: - (a) The Constitution of 2003: it puts particular emphasis on the protection of he children.
+In its Article 28, it stipulates that every child is entitled to special measures of protection by his or her family, society and the State that are necessary, depending on the status of the child, under national and international law; - (b) The Law N° 27/2001 of 28 April 2001 contains provisions that protect children against violence: Sexual relations with children aged below 18 years are regarded as defilement.
+Forced marriage, the involvement of children in prostitution, drug trafficking and slavery are prohibited and punishable; - (c) The Law N°13/2009 on the Labour Code in its article 6 stipulates that the child cannot be employed in the nocturnal, laborious, unsanitary or dangerous services for his/her health as well as his/her education and morality; - (d) Article 73 of the labour code stipulates that "An order of the Minister in charge of labour shall determine the list of worst forms of child labour, their nature, categories of institutions that are not allowed to use them and their prevention mechanisms"; - (e) Similarly Article 169 of the labour code provides penalties to those working contrary to the provisions of this Law; - (f) According to Article 5 of the Labour Code forced labour and compulsory work is absolutely prohibited.
+By the term "Forced Labour", the law specifies any work or service required of an individual under threat of any sanction and by which the aforementioned individual did not offer his/her full consent"; - (g) The Decree-Law of 19 November 1973 on the preservation of the morality of the youth prohibits the presence of any unmarried minor aged below 18 years in bars and drinking places, unless accompanied by his/her father, mother, guardian or person guarding the child to which it is entrusted. - 212.

-According to Article 64 of the Labour Code, a Ministerial Order of the minister in charge of the prohibition of child labour determines categories of employment and work prohibited to children.
-The Code also provides, in its Articles 192 and 194, for sanctions against anyone who contravenes its provisions.

-According to Article 5 of the Labour Code forced labour and compulsory is absolutely prohibited.
-By the term "Forced Labour", the law specifies any work or service required of an individual under threat of any sanction and by which the aforementioned individual did not offer his/her full consent";

-The Decree-Law of 19 November 1973 on the preservation of the morality of the youth prohibits the presence of any unmarried minor aged below 18 years in bars and drinking places, unless accompanied by his/her father, mother, guardian or person guarding the child to which it is entrusted.

 Other provisions of this Decree-Law provide for punishments against the operator or owner of the bar.
-Repressive measures are also provided for against anyone, directly or indirectly, involved or induced or helped to the presence of the said minor in bars and alcohol drinking places.
+Repressive measures are also provided for against anyone, directly or indirectly, involved or induced or helped to the presence of the said minor in bars and alcohol drinking places. - 213.
 The Decree-Law of 1973 finally stipulates that the operator of bar or the owner must hang at the entry of premises clearly visible, the text of the Decree-Law and a sign bearing the following words: "Entry of unmarried minors aged below 18 years prohibited" and provides for appropriate measures against the minor who contravenes this prohibition;

-167. In 2003, the National Policy on Orphans and other Vulnerable Children was adopted.
+214. In 2003, the National Policy on Orphans and other Vulnerable Children was adopted.
 It recommends the protection of orphans and other vulnerable children.